zhehaowang/zhehao.me/book-notes/linux-programming-interface/readme.md

 The resource limits of the shell can be adjusted using the `ulimit` command, which is also inherited by child processes created by this shell.

+### Realtime OS

+Response is guaranteed to be delivered within a certain deadline time after the triggering event.
+This requires support from the underlying system, and such requirements can conflict with that of a multiuser time- sharing operating systems.
+Realtime variants of Linux have also been created.

+### The `/proc` file system

+Linux (like Unix) provides the **/proc** file system is a virtual file system that provides an interface to kernel data structures in a form that looks like files and directories on a file system.

 ### Process creation & termination

 A process can create a new process calling `fork`.